Texas A&M vs. South Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Texas A&M has combined with its opponents to score more than 45 points in four of eight games this season.
+- Texas A&M and its opponents have gone over the current 45-point total in four of eight games (50%) this season.

 - South Carolina's games have gone over 45 points in two opportunities this season.

-- Saturday's over/under is 4.5 points lower than the two team's combined 49.5 points per game average.
+- The combined points per game average of the two teams, 49.5, is 4.5 points more than Saturday's over/under.

-- The 38.1 combined points per game that these two squads have allowed this season are 6.9 fewer than the 45 total in this contest.
+- The 38.1 combined points per game that these two squads have allowed this season are 6.9 fewer than the 45 over/under in this contest.

-- The Aggies and their opponents have scored an average of 51.9 points per game in 2021, 6.9 more than Saturday's total.
+- The average total in Aggies games this season is 51.9, 6.9 points above Saturday's total of 45.

-- In 2021, games involving the Gamecocks have averaged a total of 50.5 points, 5.5 more than the set total in this contest.
+- The 50.5 PPG average total in Gamecocks games this season is 5.5 points more than this game's over/under.

 Texas A&M Stats and Trends